 Law AS & A Level

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
-You should have a grade 5 or above at GCSE in either English Language, History or Religious Studies.
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above.
+Alternatively, if you have a grade 4 in English Language you must have a grade 6 in GCSE History or Religious Studies.

 What will I study?